Mark Martin (murderer): Murders

 Martin was said to want to seek out fame and notoriety.
 He openly boasted to others that his ambition was to become "Nottingham's first serial killer".

-On the night of 24 January 2005, Martin was with Ashley, Carr and another homeless woman, 25-year-old Ellen Frith, in a derelict flat in Marple Road in Nottingham.
+On the night of 24 January 2005, Martin was with Ashley, Carr and a homeless woman, 25-year-old Ellen Frith, in a derelict flat in Marple Road in Nottingham.
 The flat was a well-known location for rough sleepers in the area to congregate and take drugs.
 At some point in the evening Frith started to eat an apple, when Martin grabbed her by the throat and strangled her to death.
 He then stuck a syringe into her leg before setting fire to the property while he and his associates escaped.
 Firefighters put out the fire and found the dead body inside.

 A man who had been in the flat the night before came forward to tell the police that Martin, Ashley and Carr were in the flat with Frith that night.
 Investigators established that they were all there at the point the fire started.
 Police searched for the men and found Ashley, who said that he had witnessed Martin strangle Frith to death.
 Two days later Martin rang the police to boast, "I think you want me for murder".
 Dean Carr was subsequently arrested and he claimed both Martin and Ashley had killed Frith.

 When he was arrested and brought in for questioning, Martin only answered "no comment" to all police questions.
 He and Ashley were quickly charged with Frith's murder, but Martin then indicated in interviews that he had been responsible for other murders.
 Witnesses were able to give names of two other homeless women who had recently disappeared from the city: 18-year-old Katie Baxter and 26-year-old Zoe Pennick.
 Baxter was said to be in a violent relationship with Ashley and both had been missing since December 2004.

 Pennick was last seen on 31 December 2004.
 Members of the homeless community came forward to tell police that Martin had boasted of killing Pennick and Baxter.
 Investigators discovered that Martin had lured Katie Baxter to his tent with the promise of 2,000 cigarettes before strangling her to death.
 Police found the bodies of Pinnick and Baxter almost next to each other under rubble when searching the area next to Martin's tent in February 2005.
 Forensics established that both had died between 30 December 2004 and 6 January 2005.